-15 forests to see this autumn in Andalucia
+15 woods to see this autumn in Andalucia

 1. Pine forest at El Juanar, Ojén (Málaga)

 The pine trees in El Juanar forest, to the north of Marbella in the municipality of Ojén, are tall enough to cover the sky.
 The pinus radiata, more commonly known as the Monterrey or insignis pine, is native to the west coast of the United States, specifically California, and the Costa del Sol creates its particular landscape, giving oxygen to this wonderful environment.
 Put on some comfortable shoes and enjoy the hiking trails throughout the area at the place and, above all, dive into this forest that gives you a beautiful view of Málaga at the end.

 2. Pine forest in the Montes de Málaga

 The characteristic Aleppo pine forests of the Montes de Málaga Natural Park protecting soil like a blanket.
 Without their presence, the rains could cause major flooding.
 This happened again and again from the fifteenth century until less than a century ago, following the logging of ancient forests to grow vines, olives and almonds.
 Now you can enjoy this forest and delve into its bowels to fill your lungs with fresh air.